Why this common dog behavior could be your pet’s health alert

-Have you ever noticed your dog sliding into a funny-looking position with their hind legs stretched out behind her?
+Have you ever noticed your dog sliding into a funny-looking position with their hind legs stretched out behind them?
 This adorable and seemingly awkward posture is known as “dog splooting.”

 A dog sploot is a quirky and endearing behavior that many dog owners observe in their furry companions.